arvid-persson1/d0012e-lab3/report/bst.typ

 == Benchmarking results <results>

-Below are the results averaged over $1000$ runs of tests with the same starting conditions, save for random state.
-This should theoretically eliminate most noise and edge cases such as when the choice of root is very poor.
+Below are the results averaged over $1000$ runs of tests with the same starting conditions, save for random state. $1500$ insertions were performed here.
+The averaging should theoretically eliminate most noise and edge cases such as when the choice of root is very poor.
 Time is measured in milliseconds.

 #table(
     columns: 5,